natalieagus/50002/docs/Labs/supp-digital-abs.md

 Each waveform plot has an oscilloscope like grid in the background.
 You can use keyboard shortcut `x` to **zoom out**, `X` to **zoom in**, and `c` to reset.
 Use the **slider** to scroll to the time you want.

-{:.highlight}
-Head to edimension to answer some questions about this task.

 ### Task 2: Generate OR Gate Waveform